-‘What do we believe?’ is an important question – the answer indicates the reasons why we do what we do at Trinity City.
+‘What do we believe?’ is an important question – the answer indicates the reasons why we do what we do at Trinity Church Adelaide.

 Our beliefs are revealed in the Bible.
 They are summarised in the 39 Articles of Religion, and worked out in the principles and theology of the Book of Common Prayer.